learnwithparam/website/content/blog/how-to-pass-props-in-react-router/index.md

 series: 'Deep dive into React Router'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: We have seen several examples and use cases in react router.
+One among them is passing props to the route component directly.
+Lets learn how to do it.
 ---

 We have seen several examples and use cases in react router.
 One among them is passing props to the route component directly.